-- 1. Employees shall contribute the following percentage of base pay to their retirement (note that the FY19 contribution rate will begin for employees employed by BED as of the date of execution of this Agreement): - For fiscal year 2019, retroactive to July 1, 2018, employees shall contribute 28% (and the City contribute 72%) of the total contribution required to BERS.
-For FY19 this shall mean that employees contribute no more than 5.60% of employee base pay. - For fiscal year 2020, employees shall contribute 28% (and the City contribute 72%) of the total contribution required to

-BERS.
-For FY20 this shall mean that employees contribute no more than 5.80% of employee base pay.
+- 1. Employees shall contribute the following percentage of base pay to their retirement: - For fiscal year 2023, retroactive to July 1, 2022, employees shall contribute 30% (and the City contribute 70%) of the total contribution required to BERS.
+For FY23 this shall mean that employees contribute no more than 7.00% of employee base pay. - For fiscal year 2024, employees shall contribute 30% (and the City contribute 70%) of the total contribution required to BERS.
+For FY24 this shall mean that employees contribute no more than 7.00% of employee base pay. - For fiscal year 2025, employees shall contribute 30% (and the City contribute 70%) of the total contribution required to BERS.
+For FY25 this shall mean that employees contribute no more than 7.00% of employee base pay. - For fiscal year 2026, employees shall contribute 30% (and the City contribute 70%) of the total contribution required to BERS.
+For FY26 this shall mean that employees contribute no more than 7.00% of employee base pay. - 2.
+These employee contributions shall be administered as a pre-tax deduction consistent with requirements of the Internal Revenue Service.

-- For fiscal year 2021, employees shall contribute 29% (and the City contribute 71%) of the total contribution required to BERS.
-For FY21 this shall mean that employees contribute no more than 6.20% of employee base pay. - For fiscal year 2022, employees shall contribute 30% (and the City contribute 70%) of the total contribution required to BERS.
-For FY22 this shall mean that employees contribute no more than 7.00% of employee base pay. - 2.
-These employee contributions shall be administered as a pre-tax deduction consistent with requirements of the Internal Revenue Service. - 3.
-Employees retiring at age sixty-five (65) or thereafter shall have benefits calculated at a one and four-tenths (1.4) percent factor for all years of creditable service up to twenty-five (25) years of service and a five-tenths (0.5) percent factor for all additional years of creditable service. - 4.
+- 3. Employees retiring at age sixty-five (65) or thereafter shall have benefits calculated at a one and four-tenths percent (1.4%) factor for all years of creditable service up to twenty-five (25) years of service and a five-tenths percent (0.5%) factor for all additional years of creditable service. - 4.
 There shall be no one-half (1/2) COLA or No COLA options.
 All employees hired after May 4, 2008, shall receive the full COLA option. - 5.
-The annual full COLA adjustment factor for employees who retire after the date of execution of this contract shall be based by BERS on the CPI-U-Northeast, with a cap of two and three-quarters percent (2.75%), counting each 0.1 increment, except if the retirement system's funding level falls below 70% funded or the fund's rate of return fails to meet the anticipated rate of return. - 6.
+The annual full COLA adjustment factor for employees who retire after the date of execution of this contract shall be based by BERS on the CPI-U-Northeast, with a cap of two and three-quarters percent (2.75%), counting each 0.1% increment, except if the retirement system's funding level falls below 70% funded or the fund's rate of return fails to meet the anticipated rate of return. - 6.
 Contributions will not be required for employees having thirty-five (35) or more years of creditable service.
 Also, if an employee who has made contributions to the retirement system but retires before completing three (3) years of service, the employee shall be reimbursed for the employee's contributions. - 7.
-All employees hired on and after October 30, 2012, shall have their average final compensation computed on the basis of their five highest earning years.
-All employees hired before then shall continue to have their average final compensation computed on the basis of their three highest earning years, except that if such employee receives an increase in compensation of ten percent or more in any year of his/her last five years of service, the average final compensation for such employee shall be based on his/her five highest earning years.

-8. No retirement COLAs will be received by employees until they reach age 65 unless the City's retirement system's funding level reaches 81% funded or more, except for those IBEW bargaining unit members who elected to pay the extra 1.0% for early retirement under Section 12.5(D)(2) below.
+All employees hired on and after October 30, 2012, shall have their average final compensation computed on the basis of their five (5) highest earning years.
+All employees hired before then shall continue to have their average final compensation computed on the basis of their three (3) highest earning years, except that if such employee receives an increase in compensation of ten percent (10%) or more in any year of their last five (5) years of service, the average final compensation for such employee shall be based on their five (5) highest earning years. - 8.
+No retirement COLAs will be received by employees until they reach age sixty-five (65) unless the City's retirement system's funding level reaches eighty-one percent (81%) funded or more, except for those IBEW bargaining unit members who elected to pay the extra one percent (1.0%) for early retirement under Section 12.5(D)(2) below.